top of page

 It is never easy to face marital problems and deal with the pain and wounds that have been inflicted.
 But if couples are willing to work through it, and regain their love and respect for each other, research has shown that they can usually restore the marriage and be happier than before.

-Infidelity can shatter even the strongest relationship, leaving behind feelings of betrayal, guilt, and anger.
-For the one-quarter of married couples who have suffered this breach of loyalty, according to the American Association for Marriage and Family Therapy, overcoming those feelings can be extremely difficult.
-But with the support of family, friends, a good therapist, and each other, it is possible for a couple to put the cloud of an affair behind them, and in some cases, emerge as a stronger unit.
+Infidelity can fracture even the strongest relationship, leaving behind deep feelings of betrayal, guilt, and anger.
+According to the American Association for Marriage and Family Therapy, one-quarter of married couples experience this painful breach of trust.
+While overcoming these emotions may seem overwhelming, with the support of family, friends, a skilled therapist, and each other, couples can move beyond an affair—and in some cases, emerge stronger than ever.

-I encourage you to take the chance today in allowing yourself to explore the opportunity if your relationship is worth saving...
-I have completed Level 1 and Level 2 of Gottman's method training for Couples Therapy.
-I utilize both Gottman's method and Emotionally Focused interventions along with other treatment modalities to help my couples heal.
-I have a Certificate Course in Emotionally Focused Therapy with Sue Johnson: Attachment-based interventions for couples in crisis.
+If you're questioning whether your relationship is worth saving, I encourage you to take the step toward exploring that possibility today.
+I have completed both Level 1 and Level 2 training in the Gottman Method for Couples Therapy.
+In my practice, I combine the Gottman Method and Emotionally Focused Therapy (EFT), along with other therapeutic techniques such as EMDR for Complex Development Trauma, to help couples heal and rebuild trust.
+I also hold a Certificate in Emotionally Focused Therapy with Sue Johnson, focusing on attachment-based interventions for couples in crisis.

 Don't wait another day to get started...